 In 2002, I accepted an offer for the chair of neurophysiology at the University Medical Center Hamburg-Eppendorf (UKE).
 Within a few years, I established a new research program in systems and cognitive neurosciences at the Dept. of Neurophysiology and Pathophysiology.
 This included the implementation of a BMBF-funded whole-head MEG facility, as well as of labs for EEG recordings, animal studies, and for intraoperative microelectrode studies in patients.
 This broad spectrum of approaches is also reflected in a highly interdisciplinary composition of my institute that accommodates scientists with backgrounds in psychology, biology, medicine, physics, computer science and engineering.

 Furthermore, my group has pioneered novel methods and concepts for the electrophysiological analysis of functional connectivity.
 These developments are motivated by our interest in data-driven approaches for connectivity analysis, as well as by the need to obtain results that are robust against artefacts resulting, e.g., from volume conduction that strongly confound connectivity measured by EEG or MEG.
-These novel approaches are currently applied for the study of resting-state and task-related connectivity in healthy humans.
-Moreover, we employ these methods for the study of network alterations in patients with multiple sclerosis, schizophrenia and autism, as well as for studies on altered networks after early sensory deprivation.
+Using these novel approaches we have characterized functional networks defined by envelope coupling in the healthy brain.
+Moreover, we have investigated ongoing and task-related connectivity in diseased brains, leading to novel findings on functional connectivity in patients with Parkinson’s disease, multiple sclerosis, schizophrenia and autism-spectrum disorder, as well as in participants with altered networks after early sensory deprivation.
+These novel methodologies and the resulting observations have led to the proposal of different types of intrinsic coupling modes (ICMs), which interact across multiple spatiotemporal scales.

 Another aspect of critical interest is to work towards more causal evidence for a role of oscillations and neural coherence by interventions that allow specific entrainment of neural dynamics.
-In our human studies, we have therefore started to use transcranial alternating current stimulation (tACS).
-In a number of recent studies we have combined tACS with EEG recordings, providing evidence that frequency-specific entrainment of oscillations can lead to specific perceptual effects.
-Furthermore, we use opto- and chemogenetic approaches for modulation of network dynamics in animal models.
+In our human studies, we therefore use transcranial alternating current stimulation (tACS).
+In a number of recent studies we have also made substantial contributions to validation of tACS as a tool for network modulation.
+Recently, we have been able to provide critical evidence for the efficacy of tACS in frequency- and phase-specific modulation of oscillations and functional coupling.
+Furthermore, we use optogenetic approaches for modulation of network dynamics in animal models.